mbabynames search ✿

 Tate David

-Tate, meaning "noble and strong", pairs with David, meaning "beloved".
+Tate, meaning "cheerful", pairs with David, meaning "beloved".
 The meanings point in complementary directions.
 The hard D in David gives a clean break after Tate's open vowel ending.

 Tate Daniel